mattnickerson993/orm/README.md

 The following fields are available and map accordingly to postgres fields (and id field is created as the primary key by default in this version)

--Integerfield = integer
+- Integerfield = integer
--FloatField = double precision
+- FloatField = double precision
--Charfield = varchar
+- Charfield = varchar
--DateTimeField = timestamp with time zone -BooleanField = boolean
+- DateTimeField = timestamp with time zone
+- BooleanField = boolean
--ForeignKey = foreign key
+- ForeignKey = foreign key
--TextField = text
+- TextField = text

 **kwargs**